sshams/puremvc-templates/README.md

 Usage:
 ========
 1. Create any .js file Press Cmd/Ctrl+J
-2. Scroll through template list to choose any or choose the Shortcut keys for their corresponding templates.
+2. Scroll through template list to choose any or press the Shortcut keys for corresponding templates.

 Shortcut Keys:
 ==============